Thinkbox LogoThinkbox

 TV spots are the most common form of TV advertising.
 They are the adverts that we encounter at the beginning, middle and end of all our favourite shows, across linear TV and broadcast VOD.

-Excluding spots watched in BVOD content, in 2021, the UK public watched almost 800 billion spots from 2,640 different advertisers.
-Individuals watched 2.2 billion TV ads every day which is 36 ads on average per person per day.
+Excluding spots watched in BVOD content, in 2024, the UK public watched 633 billion linear spots from 2,254 different advertisers averaging 28 ads per day.

 Despite being the most common form of TV advertising, spot advertising is anything but simple.
 Spot campaigns come in all sorts of shapes and sizes and can achieve many different things.